PianoNic/Pianonic/README.md

 - 👋 Hi, I’m @Pianonic
 - 👀 I’m interested in coding, gaming, playing Piano.
 - 🌱 I’m currently learning c#, Python, Java.
-- 💞️ I’m looking to collaborate on Biologie-Nahrungsnetze-und-Populationsentwicklung.
+- 💞️ I’m looking to collaborate on Nothing at the moment.
-- 📫 How to reach me not at all :)
+- 📫 How to reach me?
+Not at all :)

 <!---
 Pianonic/Pianonic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.